RedCubeDev-ByteSpace/ReCT/README.md

 ## Installation
-You can get the latest Release from [Bytespace](https://bytespace.tk/rect).
+You can get the ReCT Compiler from the [AUR](https://aur.archlinux.org/packages/rctc/), the [MPR](https://mpr.hunterwittenborn.com/packages/rctc/) and on Windows using the [ReCTManager](http://rect.ml/) tool.
-There is no installation required.
-ReCT is a portable zip which includes BoltPM to automatically update.
+Your PM or ReCTManager will also take care of updating ReCT for you.

 ## Documentation
-The official Documentation can be found at [Rect.ml](http://rect.ml/).
+The official Documentation can be found at [docs.rect.ml](http://docs.rect.ml/).
 On there you can find an overview of what ReCT is capable off and a "Getting Started" section.
 The docs will be kept up to date as best as I can :P